tenfoldpath/tenfoldpath.com/_posts/2023-07-20-nutrition.md

 - Fructose is preferentially turned into adipose tissue.[^3]

 The liver uses carbohydrates to create and store glycogen which your body uses to maintain glucose homeostasis during long bouts of exercise.
-Endurance athletes “bonk” when they run out of glycogen and their fueling can’t keep up with their their energy needs.
+Endurance athletes “bonk” when they run out of glycogen and the nutrients from they’re absorbing from the food they eat during the activity can’t keep up with their their energy (and/or electrolyte) needs.

 ### Protein